 Moreover, they are not very costly to buy.
 Just make sure you don't buy the cheapest one either.
 A middle-range high-performance durable swamp cooler will last you many seasons.

 The standard fitting of a typical air conditioner is challenging, expensive, and you cannot do it by yourself.
 The air conditioners require ductwork and refrigerant lines that have to be installed by a licensed contractor.

 The swamp coolers, on the other hand, just need to be attached to a water connection and plugged in.
 This is far more affordable and more accessible than hiring a professional and paying them hundreds of dollars.

 - Range of applications

 A swamp cooler can be used anywhere, be it your living or work space.
-Some models are heavier than others, but the bigger ones have wheels so it's not a problem to move them around.
+Some models are heavier than others.
+For example, swamp coolers on wheels are not a problem to move them around.
 In summers, when the heat is unbearable and the air is dry, they are most helpful, indoors and outdoors alike.
 They can be your best friend in the backyard or by your patio area, as much as in your indoor spaces.

 Swamp coolers are also available for use in industrial and commercial sectors.

 Read also: The Best Portable Air Cooler in 2021